 Last year you may recall a post called Back To The Badlands when, in fact, it was my first time there.
 Well, buckle up or get ready or something because I actually went back to the Badlands.
 Twice.
 I bet you’re already impressed and you haven’t even read about it yet.

 Well, on my way to Wisconsin then back to Utah, it was practically on the way and much more exciting than driving through Nebraska.
-Sorry Nebraska.
-So it was a no brainer.
-Go to the Badlands both times.
+Sorry, Nebraska.
+So it was a no-brainer.
+We went to the Badlands both times.

 This time it was time to actually do a hike there.
 It was early evening and we were trying to make it to the visitors center before 5.
 It was approximately 5:02 when we got there, so we turned around and went back to do the Saddle hike.
 It meets up with the Castle Trail and a couple others.
 The whole Saddle loop is somewhere between two and four miles.